Alibaba-MIIL/ImageNet21K/README.md

 <br>
 <img src="./pics/pic1.png" align="center" width="450" height="350"></td>

-## 05/08/2021 Update - "Training From Random Initilization"
+## 05/08/2021 Update - Training From Random Initilization
 We release the following [script](./train_single_label_from_scratch.py), that reproduces the article results with random initialization, instead of initalizing from ImageNet-1K.
 The only change is that 140 epochs of training are needed, instead of 80, and we use SGD optimizer with a higher learning rate.
 We still recommend initializing your models from standard ImageNet-1K pretraining to reduce training times and save rainforests.